mf2ed/mf2ed.github.io/_posts/2023-06-20-monster-math.md

 We will later see that this Low Attack progression corresponds to the progression of spell attacks.

 ### Player Characters
-Again, how does a martial PC keep up with this?
-Again a creature without a low attack bonus will increase theirs by +10 throughout the 20 levels of play.
-But this time we note that PCs _also_ increase their attack bonus by an additional +10.
+Again we ask, how does a martial PC keep up with this?
+A creature without a low attack bonus will increase theirs by +10 throughout the 20 levels of play.
+However, this time we note that PCs _also_ increase their attack bonus by an additional +10.
 - Players get +3 due to magic items.
 - Players get +4 due to weapon proficiency increase.
 - Players get +3 due to ability increases, including an Apex item.